-Only the journeys undertaken by those attending events were taken into account to calculate the emissions from the events; the short-term occupancy of the rooms used for the events can be neglected.
-In comparison to 2012, the CO2 emissions caused by events increased by a good 120 tonnes.
+Only the journeys undertaken by those attending events were taken into account for calculation of the emissions from the events; the short-term occupancy of the rooms used for the events can be neglected.

 Fig 3: Distribution of CO2 emissions from events

 The CO2 balance for business operations (office and trips) is approximately 130 t: thirty-nine metric tons CO2 for the offices (electricity and heat)* and ninety-three metric tons CO2 for business trips, chiefly flights**.

 Fig 4: Distribution of CO2 emissions (t) from business operations

 * Emissions produced by the foundation's office were based on a figure of 6 t CO2 per employee.
 This was established in a study undertaken by Munich Re in 2010, details of which can be seen in the 2010 corporate responsibility report.

 ** An RFI (Radiative Forcing Index) factor of 2.7 is applied to air travel.
 It is assumed that each journey by plane involves travelling a distance of 100 km to and from airports.